-“Who knows not Circe, the Daughter of the Sun, whose charmed cup whoever tasted, lost its upright shape, and downward fell into a grovelling swine?”.
+“Who knows not Circe, the Daughter of the Sun, whose charmed cup whoever tasted, lost its upright shape, and downward fell into a groveling swine?”.

-If you are visiting Rome, and aim at a couple of days at the seaside, you might have to decide wether to stay in the nearest beaches of Ostia and Fregene or move a little bit further.
+If you are visiting Rome, and aiming for a couple of days at the seaside, you might have to decide whether to stay on the nearest beaches of Ostia and Fregene or move a little bit further.
 My advice is to drive towards Latina and discover the area around Mount Circeo.

 This promontory is believed to be the ancient Eea Island, home of Circe, the Goddess who kept Ulysses as a prisoner, according to Homer’s Odyssey.
 The shape of the land which stretches into the sea, seems to be that of the Goddes, lying motionless on the beach.

 San Felice Circeo is a village located 98 km from Rome.
 The best way to reach it is by renting a car and take the Highway A1 towards Napoli.
 Exit at Frosinone, and take the State Road SS 156towards Latina.
 At this point you should find the directions for San Felice Circeo.

 I took a train from Roma Termini, the main station of Rome.
 You will find a train for Priverno-Fossanova every hour.
 It costs 5 euros.
 But then, you should find a way to reach San Felice.
 With the buses, a 20-minute route will take you two hours.
 A solution could be asking your hotel for a pickup, in case you have decided to rent a room for your stay.

 The village is mainly divided into two parts.
 The newest one develops along the coastline and is full of hotels, restaurants, and shops.
 The oldest one is perched on the promontory.
 A 20-minute stroll can take you to the upper part, where you will find old houses, a cinema, shops, restaurants and bars, and the tourist board.